y-mx-b/onebook/Documentation/Bookmark Manager/BookmarkManager.md

 func clean() {...}
 ```

 A function used to remove empty bookmark folders.
+Not yet implemented.

 ### sync